 - To ensure advanced skill development through a committed approach to the finest, most recent medical practice in the field of sports medicine.

 For more information, please follow this link.
-If you have any questions, please contact the Fellowship Director, Matt Mills.
+If you have any questions, please contact the Fellowship Director, Tomoo Yamada.
 Applicants must have completed a Master’s degree in athletic training or related field, and be a BOC certified Athletic Trainer (or eligible).

 Clinical Affiliate Rotation